andrew-t-nguyen/Visual-Password/README.md

 MongoDB Atlas \
 Git

+We do not recommend downloading a .zip copy of the build as it may conflict with some of the dependencies.\
+Please follow the steps below instead.

 ## Running the Program

 1. On a command line pointing to an empty folder, run the following code